NuID/sdk-clojure/README.md

 For a more detailed example visit the [Integrating with NuID](https://portal.nuid.io/docs/guides/integrating-with-nuid) guide and the accompanying [examples repo](https://github.com/NuID/examples).
-A ruby-specific code example is coming soon.
+A clojure-specific code example is coming soon.

 ```clojure